rust-lang/book/nostarch/chapter04.md

 ### Return Values and Scope

 Returning values can also transfer ownership.
-In Listing 4-4 we give an example with of a function that returns some value, with similar annotations to those in Listing 4-3.
+Listing 4-4 shows an example of a function that returns some value, with similar annotations as those in Listing 4-3.

 Filename: src/main.rs